That artifact becomes the portable answer to the hardest enterprise question: why did this happen?

 Decision Dossiers act like logs for consequential business actions: they preserve outcome, policy, signal context, and verification in one canonical artifact.

 Throughput is the infrastructure signal.
-The more governed decisions move through Decionis each month, the deeper the control plane sits in enterprise execution.
+The more certified executions move through Decionis each month, the deeper the execution control plane sits in enterprise operations.

 Institutional dependency grows as more risk tolerances, escalation rules, and execution constraints move into the Policy Decision Graph.

-Action Gate, Decision Graph, Decision Dossier, then distribution.
-The order matters because the dossier should spread only after policy resolves inside Decionis.
+Decision Dossier, Decision Chain, Decision Ledger, Override Dossier, Policy Drift, and Policy Evolution.
+The order matters because proof should spread only after policy resolves inside Decionis.

-Decision Dossiers turn governed actions into shareable evidence across Salesforce, ServiceNow, Teams, Power Automate, MuleSoft handoffs, Jira, email, and audit workflows.
+Decision Dossiers turn certified actions into shareable evidence across Salesforce, ServiceNow, Teams, Power Automate, MuleSoft handoffs, Jira, email, and audit workflows.

 The Decision Dossier is designed to travel across systems, even when Decionis is not installed everywhere those teams work.